Liquid Crystal Titan Resource Hub

 Forks location

-- Adjust the fork spacing so that both forks fit between the feet.
+• Adjust the fork spacing so that both forks fit between the feet by the marked labels.

 Manoeuvring Titan